stackhpc/ansible-slurm-appliance/docs/image-build.md

           openstack image unset --property signature_verified $SOURCE_IMAGE

       then delete the failed volume, select cancelling the build when Packer queries, and then retry.
-This is [Openstack bug 1823445](https://bugs.launchpad.net/cinder/+bug/1823445).
+This is [OpenStack bug 1823445](https://bugs.launchpad.net/cinder/+bug/1823445).

 6. The built image will be automatically uploaded to OpenStack with a name prefixed `openhpc` and including a timestamp and a shortened git hash.